You are located in service: Multifactor Authentication (MFA)

 Step 9

-Start the verification process for the hardware token in the credential manager or browser by clicking on Register.
+Start the verification process for the hardware token in the Credential Manager or browser by clicking on Register.

 Screenshot of the page for verifying the token.
 The ‘Register’ button is located below the information field.